ccao-data/model-sales-val/README.md

 - We take every sale in the same month of the sale date, along with all sale data from the previous N months.
 This window contains roughly 1 year of data.
 - This process starts with an `.explode()` call.
 Example [here](https://github.com/ccao-data/model-sales-val/blob/283a1403545019be135b4b9dbc67d86dabb278f4/glue/sales_val_flagging.py#L15).
 - It ends by subsetting to the `original_observation` data.
 Example [here](https://github.com/ccao-data/model-sales-val/blob/499f9e31c92882312051837f35455d078d2507ee/glue/sales_val_flagging.py#L57).
-- Corresponding functions in [Mansueto](https://miurban.uchicago.edu/)'s flagging model accommodate this rolling window integration, these functions are defined in each of the flagging functions, one in `manual_flagging/src/flagging_rolling.py`, and one for the Glue job in `glue/flagging_script_glue/*.py`.
+- Corresponding functions in [Mansueto](https://miurban.uchicago.edu/)'s flagging model accommodate this rolling window integration, these functions are defined `glue/flagging_script_glue/flagging.py`.

 # AWS Glue job documentation